-Editor’s note: We share the main features and differences between Magento and Salesforce Commerce Cloud (former Demandware).
+Editor’s note: We share the main features and differences between Adobe Commerce (former Magento) and Salesforce Commerce Cloud (former Demandware).
 And if you need expert assistance in selecting an ecommerce platform and tailoring it to your business specifics, feel free to check the services of ScienceSoft’s ecommerce consultants.

 Magento, owned by Adobe, and Demandware, bought by Salesforce in 2016 and now called Salesforce Commerce Cloud, both are popular platforms for building e-stores.
 Even though Magento has a larger market share, Demandware can confidently compete with it in capabilities.

 To give you an overview of Demandware and Magento, we compared these platforms based on several key criteria:

 Demandware is cloud-hosted and managed by the Salesforce team, which means you won’t have to deal with software updates and server maintenance.
 Salesforce provides the stability guarantee policy in the Service Level Agreement, which includes security guarantees.

 Not so long ago, Magento implemented a cloud-based solution as well.
 Still, there’s a lot of work to be done to make it completely reliable.
 As a result, Magento is commonly used as an on-premises, self-hosted platform, which provides merchants with full control over their e-stores.
 It can be seen as a pretty complicated task, but you get complete freedom over your ecommerce business infrastructure in return.

 Since Demandware is completely under the control of the Salesforce team, it is hard to customize it, as any change has to be approved.
 Receiving a change approval takes time, but this way, the provider makes sure you’ll have no problems working on their platform in the future.

 If you need your ecommerce solution to be highly customizable and easy to evolve, consider Magento instead.
 Being in charge of the infrastructure, you can start small and gradually scale up your e-business.